 Anxious?
 Depressed?
 You might be suffering from capitalism

-Feelings of anxiety and helplessness in society are on the rise and it is no wonder.
-Anxiety can be felt in the body as much as in the mind and can be described by feelings of restlessness or panic, and difficulty making decisions, taking criticism, or taking risks.
+Feelings of anxiety and helplessness in society, are on the rise, and it is no wonder.
+Anxiety can be felt in the body as much as in the mind.
+It can be described by feelings of restlessness or panic, and difficulty making decisions, taking criticism, or taking risks.
 In our target-driven culture, where more value is put on our ability to produce than on our wellbeing, there can be little space left to notice and untangle our feelings, let alone, make steps to understand where they’re coming from or address them.

 Ancient folk wisdom teaches us the benefits of integrating cannabidiol (CBD) into our lives, as a way to reduce the symptoms of anxiety.
 CBD, extracted from the flower of the hemp plant, works in a way very similar to the psychiatric option of selective serotonin reuptake inhibitors.
 CBD impacts the brain receptors responsible for our body’s response to anxiety, bringing your serotonin to a normal level.
 At Hempen, we’re constantly moved by our customers’ accounts of the impact that CBD has had on their wellbeing.